satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 to either publish, reject or request revisions of the article.
-After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. cite Chung xxx).
+After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor (e.g. cite: chang2006retraction).
 Through the review process and the scientific community's history of policing itself, science is thought to have a self-correcting character.
 However, with the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, suffers.
 Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.

-In contrast, the typical review process for programs (code review) during software development is often open, collaborative, and interactive, engaging many participants with varying levels of expertise.
+In contrast, during opensource software development, the typical review process for programs (code review) during software development is often open, collaborative, and interactive, engaging many participants with varying levels of expertise.
 There is a clear process by which comments get addressed and new code gets integrated into the main project.
-An example review workflow for the Android project is shown in Figure X. Since computer programs are much more structured and objective than prose, it is more amenable to standardization and therefore to review.
+An example review workflow for the Android project is shown in Figure X.
+Since computer programs are much more structured and objective than prose, it is more amenable to standardization and therefore to review.
 These code review systems also take advantage of some of the latest technologies and have the potential to be used for publication review.
 Despite all of these differences, the purpose of code review systems mirror the purpose of publication review to increase the clarity, reproducibility and correctness of contributions.

 For the publication review process to continue to play a critical role in science, there are a number of problems that need to be addressed.
 In